kawu/concraft-pl/README.md

     concraft-pl server model.gz

 You can supply a custom port number using a `-p` option.
-For example, to run the server on the `10101` port, use a following command:
+For example, to run the server on the `10101` port, use the following command:

     concraft-pl server model.gz -p 10101

+To use the server in a multi-threaded environment, you need to specify the `-N` [RTS][ghc-rts] option, for example:

+    concraft-pl server model.gz +RTS -N

 Run `concraft server --help` to learn more about possible server-mode options.

-Concraft-pl in a client mode works just like in the tagging mode.
+The client mode works just like the tagging model.
 The only difference is that, instead of supplying your client with a model, you need to specify the port number (in case you used a custom one when starting the server; otherwise, the default port number will be used).

     concraft-pl client -p 10101 < input.txt > output.plain